Summary of Colossians: Understanding the Basics of Colossians in the Bible

 3. In Jesus “are hidden all the treasures of wisdom and knowledge.
 I say this so that no one will deceive you with persuasive arguments.”

 4. “Therefore, as you have received Christ Jesus the Lord, so walk in Him.”

 5. “See to it that there is no one who takes you captive through philosophy and empty deception in accordance with human tradition, in accordance with the elementary principles of the world, rather than in accordance with Christ.”

 6. “For in Him all the fullness of Deity dwells in bodily form, and in Him you have been made complete.”

 7. “And when you were dead in your wrongdoings and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our wrongdoings.”

 8. “Therefore, since you have been raised with Christ, keep seeking the things that are above, where Christ is, seated at the right hand of God.”

-Summary of Religion: “Therefore, since you have been raised with Christ, keep seeking the things that are above, where Christ is, seated at the right hand of God.”
+Summary of Colossians: “Therefore, since you have been raised with Christ, keep seeking the things that are above, where Christ is, seated at the right hand of God.”

 9. “Therefore, treat the parts of your earthly body as dead to sexual immorality, impurity, passion, evil desire, and greed, which amounts to idolatry.”